mvwicky/mvwicky.github.io/_drafts/New-Links-Post.markdown

 This is one of the screaming ones.

 {% include objlink.html obj=page.links.dawkins %}
+As a non-believer

 {% include objlink.html obj=page.links.hillary %}
 Uh, disclaimer: this title does not reflect the way that I feel.

 <hr class="footsep" />

 [^1]: It's most of the time to be honest.
+[^2]: Somewhat confident feels like overstatement.

-[^2]: But what do I really know.
+[^3]: But what do I really know.
       What happens between now and the time where people look back at this time is fundamentally unknowable, which is always true, but seems more true now than at any other point in modern history.
       So, like something completely random and overlooked from this time period could turn out to be the more definitive or the definitive piece hasn't been written yet or life on earth will have ended.

-      I guess somewhat confident may have been a bit of an overstatement.
+      I guess somewhat confident may indeed have been a bit of an overstatement.